 Jesus said, “I do not say to you that I will request of the Father on your behalf; for the Father Himself loves you” (John 16:26-27)

-Reconciliation is another one of Paul’s powerful metaphors (Col. 1:20-21, Eph.
+Reconciliation is another one of Paul’s powerful metaphors of salvation (Col. 1:20-21, Eph.
 2:16; Rom.
 5:10; 2 Cor.
 5:18, 20).
 He presents God as our friend from whom we have been alienated (Col. 1:21), and to Whom we must be reconciled.
 This God has done through the cross.
 The difference between a believer and a non-believer isn’t merely forgiveness; it is reconciliation.

-The point is that we must be very careful not to literalize Paul’s metaphors.
+The point is that we must be very careful not to interpret Paul’s metaphors literally.
 These are all descriptions in human language of what happens when we put our faith (trust) in God.
 We learn something of reality from each of these metaphors, but we should not promote one at the expense of the others, or interpret any of them unduly literal.
 As discussed in the article titled “Disarmed the rulers and authorities”, the problem that was solved by the Cross is much more complex.
 See also the discussion of the word “Atonement”, where it is explained that the Greek word translated Atonement in the KJV of the New Testament is simply reconciliations.